LucasDelfino92/morrowindsharp/main.md

 [**Mistify**](https://www.nexusmods.com/morrowind/mods/48112)
 Enhances the ambiance of the Bitter Coast by adding a new mist effect throughout region which appears during the night and certain weather conditions.
 It will burn off in the morning sun.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core
   - [X] 01 Vanilla Mist Replacer

 [**Nordic Chest Replacer**](https://www.nexusmods.com/morrowind/mods/45383/)
 Replaces the standard wooden chests in Nordic Tombs with a unique model, because the original looked horribly out of place.
-- FOMOD options to install:
+- On MO2 installation, check the following options in the FOMOD installer:
   - [X] Patch for Purists Plugin

 [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105)